primeharbor/breaches.cloud/content/incidents/Codespaces/index.md

 ### Attribution / Perpetrator

-Per the statement from the Codespaces website “An unauthorized person who at this point who is still unknown (All we can say is that we have no reason to think it’s anyone who is or was employed with Code Spaces)”.
+Per the statement from the Codespaces website, “An unauthorized person who at this point who is still unknown (All we can say is that we have no reason to think it’s anyone who is or was employed with Code Spaces)”.
 No one has ever been identified as the perpetrator.

 ### Long-term impact

-Codespaces was never able to recover and shut down permanently.
-Any remaining data of what little was left was returned to the customers.
+Codespaces never recovered the data and shut down permanently.

 ## Summary of Coverage